robfoulsham/setup-new-server/README.md

 # setup-new-server

-A script to run on a new server to install basic dependencies and perform initial setup.
+A script to run on a new server to install basic deps and perform setup.

 ## Run Directly from GitHub

-You can run the setup script directly with:
+run it with:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/robfoulsham/setup-new-server/main/setup-new-server.sh)"